At the moment the four best places to test autosomal DNA in alphabetical order are:

 - Gives you health related information about your genes.

-- Has easy to use tools for looking at the data including a chromosome browser where you can compare your matches to each other
+- Has easy to use tools for looking at the data including a chromosome browser where you can compare your matches to each other (this is very important for those with much endogamy in their tree)

 - Many of the people who have tested there are not interested in genealogy and will not respond to queries and invites, n.b. you cannot look at where you overlap people you are not sharing with unless you and they have selected “open sharing”